Enhex/Urho3D-Lightmap/README.md

 ---
 ### Description
-Bake lightmap texture sample using GPU.
+Lightmap texture baking sample using GPU.

 ---
 ### Information:
-Currently, this implementation is written more like a texture baker, as it does not look for the second UV texCoordinates as how the Urho3D lightmap shader is implemented.
+Currently, this implementation is written more like a texture baker.
+It merely generates texture as how the object is lit and shaded in the scene and does not look for the second UV texCoordinates as expected by the Urho3D lightmap shader.

 ---